 Advanced Product Quality Planning, or APQP for short, creates a roadmap for developing new products complete with time-based milestones and decision points along the way.

-A major objective of APQP is to provide a vehicle for suppliers and customers to work together when developing a new product.
+A major objective of Advanced Product Quality Planning is to provide a vehicle for suppliers and customers to work together when developing a new product.

 Five Phases of an APQP

 APQP has five formal phases.
-Each phase is connected to and triggers the next.
+Each phase connects to and triggers the next.
 The Advanced Product Quality Planning Process is not a “use what I like and ignore the rest” approach.
-It represents a continuum in which each phase builds upon the previous.
+The five phases represent a continuum where each phase builds upon the previous.
 Consequently, the entire process suffers when early phases are incomplete.

 Two “Unofficial” Phases

-Some organizations have added additional phases to their APQP processes.
-While these aren’t required phases they include important start-up and on-going improvement activities that contribute to the long-term success of an APQP.
+Some organizations add additional phases to their APQP processes.
+While these aren’t required phases, they include important start-up and on-going improvement activities that contribute to the long-term success of an APQP.
 They are: